eugenesvk/docpos/Readme.md

 make your actual code more or less complex and should not affect compile times much (after this crate was compiled once), but I haven't measured it... so take it with a grain of sodium-chloride.

+### Known issues
+  - for structs and enums, the default no-comment section persists in the docs